nexu-ai/node-sdk/README.md

 ## Core Features

-This project aims to simplify the workflow for developers working with specific AI agent architectures and MCP (Message Correlation Pattern) servers through the following capabilities:
+This project aims to simplify the workflow for developers working with specific AI agent architectures and MCP (Model Context Protocol) servers through the following capabilities:

 *   **Template-Based Deployment (`nexu deploy`)**: Automates the provisioning of cloud infrastructure (e.g., AWS Lambda, CloudFormation stacks) based on pre-defined templates.
 This allows for consistent and rapid setup of common agent patterns.
     ```bash